Shane McFaul: Career

 A brief stint at Virginia Beach Mariners in 2006 followed, where he was recommended by former Tottenham Hotspur star Darren Caskey.
-Unfortunately, the Virginia Beach Mariners went defunct so McFauls 2-year deal was retracted.
+Unfortunately, the Virginia Beach Mariners went defunct so McFaul's two-year deal was retracted.

 The 2007 season saw McFaul linking up with former Cherry Orchard teammates at UCD in the Eircom Premier League.
 It was here he shone with fellow under 21 international Ronan Finn in the centre of the park.
 The highlights of the season was an outstanding performance live on television against Shamrock Rovers, earning not only the Man of the Match award but a call up to the Irish Under 21s squad.
 A low was missing out on a FAI Cup Semi-final against Longford Town due to ankle ligament damage.

 In the close season McFaul had successful trials at Championship side Scunthorpe United and League One side Brighton which led to him agreeing to join Brighton on a free transfer until the end of the 2007/08 season on 11 January 2008.

 Shane made his Brighton debut coming on as a late substitute during the 3–0 home victory over Crewe.

-After 6 months and a lack of first team opportunities, McFaul was released on 6 May 2008.
+After six months and a lack of first team opportunities, McFaul was released on 6 May 2008.

 Shane returned to Ireland and re-signed for UCD on 15 May 2008.

 For the 2009 season McFaul signed with the newly founded but exciting project Sporting Fingal under the stewardship of former Irish International Liam Buckley.

 Fingal achieved promotion to the Premier Division at the end of 2009 and better was to come as Fingal and McFaul won the FAI Cup when beating Sligo Rovers 2–1 at Tallaght Stadium.